-What would happen if all 6 billion people or approximately 85% of the world’s population living in an emerging market country had access to affordable, reliable and clean electricity for 24 hours a day and throughout a year?
+What would happen if all six billion people or approximately 85% of the world’s population living in an emerging market country had access to affordable, reliable and clean electricity for 24 hours a day and throughout the year?

 Apart from improving quality of life and lifting millions of people out of darkness and poverty, this would provide unlimited new opportunities for social and economic development across these markets.

-Renewables today enjoy grid parity in many emerging markets and achieved 2 of the 3 key objectives for electricity supply – affordability and sustainability.
-However, given the intermittency of wind and solar supply, renewables have to date fallen short on meeting the 3rd key objective – supplying reliable electricity round the clock.
+Renewables today enjoy grid parity in many emerging markets and have achieved two of the three key objectives for electricity supply – affordability and sustainability.
+However, given the intermittency of wind and solar supply, renewables have to date fallen short on meeting the third key objective – supplying reliable electricity round the clock.

-Competitive battery storage systems provide a feasible solution to overcoming intermittency issues (load shifting and renewable smoothening).
+Competitive battery storage systems provide a feasible solution to overcoming intermittency issues such as load shifting and renewable smoothening.
 They would enable majority or even 100% renewable electricity by 2050 – up from around 26% today.

 Given the constraint for battery storage to store electricity for long periods of time (seasonal limitation), we believe the future energy mix will still require some baseload thermal or nuclear capacity in addition to renewables.

-Storage systems deliver integration of more renewables, and also help utilities, grid and systems operators to solve several critical and high-value issues such as grid stabilization (frequency regulation and voltage support), optimizing (spinning and non-spinning) reserve capacity, efficiently managing variable demand response and providing blackstart capabilities for main and micro grids.
+Storage systems deliver integration of more renewables, and also help utilities, grid and systems operators to solve several critical and high-value issues such as grid stabilisation (frequency regulation and voltage support), optimising (spinning and non-spinning) reserve capacity, efficiently managing variable demand response and providing blackstart capabilities for main and micro grids.

-In emerging markets, the energy storage market is expected to grow to 20GW/60GWh with a US$25 billion revenue opportunity by 2025.
+In emerging markets, the energy storage market is expected to grow to 20GW/60GWh by 2025 creating a $25 billion revenue opportunity as shown in Exhibit 2.
 The majority of the new utility-scale battery storage capacity is expected to be for firming renewable production, managing peak capacity, deferring the cost of reinforcing aging network infrastructure, and providing grid ancillary services.

 With global reach, Actis is strategically placed to support the creation of a regulatory framework for battery storage and participate in attractive investment opportunities to enable early adoption of the storage solutions as recent initiatives in India and sub Saharan Africa attest.